pjtunstall/smart-road/README.md

 - `R` to spawn a car traveling in a random direction.
 - `ESC` to close the window, ending the simulation, and display some stats.
 - `ESC` again to exit the program.

+## Troubleshooting

+On Linux, when launched from a VS Code terminal, the program may crash when the simulation window is closed, before it can display the stats.
+Apparently this issue is due to Snap-packaged VS Code running inside a sandbox that forces its own (older) version of glibc.
+Try running my smart-road from another terminal, outside of VS Code, or reinstalling VS Code via another package manager.

 ## Why two UI libraries?